ulrikpedersen/benchpress/README.md

 benchpress
 ==========

-Compression test and benchmark tool
+Compression test and benchmark tool.

 How to run
 ==========